ursetto/a2composer/COMPOSER.md

 The intent of this project is to recover as much data as possible, decode the file formats, and convert them to MIDI files.

+A MIDI converter has been implemented in [qrs2midi.py](qrs2midi.py).

 Files
 -----